patrickposner/freemius-blocks/readme.txt

 Contributors: patrickposner
 Tags: Gutenberg, Blocks
 Requires at least: 6.2
-Tested up to: 6.3
+Tested up to: 6.6
-Stable tag: 0.5
+Stable tag: 0.6

 == Description ==

 Freemius Blocks - a collection of blocks to add Freemius to your website.

-Add your Freemius Public Key as a constant iny our wp-config.php file and start using the blocks:
+Add your Freemius Public Key as a constant in your wp-config.php file and start using the blocks:

 define('FSP_PUBLIC_KEY', 'pk_XXX');

+This plugin provides three blocks to add Freemius to your website:

+1. Freemius Button

+A simple button that opens the Freemius checkout modal with the given plan, quantity and additional arguments.

+2. Freemius Quantity Select Combo Box

+A combo box to select the quantity of a plan, which updates the price accordingly + a button to open the Freemius checkout modal + a description for the plugin.

+3. Freemius Price Toggle

+A simple toggle implementation to switch out group blocks in the block editor with different pricing plans.
+It's useful if you want to add a toggle switch for annual and lifetime plans.

 == Installation ==